 Review of February 2017 Operations

-No measurable inflow was received to any headworks reservoir for a second consecutive month during February.
-Year to date inflows (July – February) remain at 241,500 ML, which is 140% of the average for the same period (172,400 ML).
+No measurable inflow was observed to reservoirs for a third consecutive month during February.
+Between July and February 67,250 ML of inflow has been recorded into headworks storages, which is 39% of the historic average for the same period (172,400 ML).

 During February, the volume in headworks reservoirs decreased from 303,960 ML (54.3%) to 283,700 ML (50.6%).